 The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.

 Answer: You can buy bottled water for drinking but we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in the campsite/along the way in the camping trek.
+Instead, we provide boiled water or bringing AQUA tablets to purify the normal water as the normal water is available at the campsite/along the way in the camping trek.

-Answer: During the Tea house trekking there will be more chances to charge the battery.
-We recommend you bring an extra pair for in case.
+Answer: As you hike through the lodge to lodge basis, there are better opportunities to charge a battery.
+We recommend you bring an extra pair in case.
 Remember to bring your own adapters!.

 Answer: In this trekking route you can get telephone services as well as internet services as well.